 ByOctober 06, 2007

 “They all say that I’m ‘openly gay.’
-But they put that in as a little political footnote . . . . . .
+But they put that in as a little political footnote . . .
+They don’t say anything about gayness.
+They just say, ‘He’s openly gay.’
+They relate it a little . . .
 Read more »

 With its low budget and lush black-and-white imagery, Gus Van Sant’s debut feature Mala Noche heralded an idiosyncratic, provocative new voice in American independent film.
 Set in Van Sant’s hometown of Portland, Oregon, the film evokes a world of transient workers, dead-end day-shifters, and bars and seedy apartments bathed in a profound nighttime, as it follows a romantic deadbeat with a wayward crush on a handsome Mexican immigrant.
 Mala Noche was an important prelude to the New Queer Cinema of the nineties and is a fascinating capsule from a time and place that continues to haunt its director’s work.